brksm/weather/README.md

 * Want to run linter, tests on Travis CI
 * Minification (and source maps)
 * Pre-render views on server ('isomorphic' JavaScript)?
-* Tests (unit tests and end-to-end tests via Protractor or Capybara)!
+* Write more tests!
+  - Unit tests
+  - More end-to-end tests
+  - Maybe use Capybara with Cucumber instead of Protractor?